jcbnlsn/KeyboardEventsPlugin/README.md

 * The plugin also have an option to move the entire Corona view up with the keyboard, which is a usefull feature for eg. chat boxes where the textfield is placed at the bottom of the screen.

-* As a bonus feature you can use this plugin to turn off autocorrection and spell checking on text boxes created with Coronas API (this is a missing feature in the native.newTextBox implementation).
+* Bonus features: **1.** turn off autocorrection and spell checking on text boxes created with Coronas API (this is a missing feature in the native.newTextBox implementation). **2.** Set keyboard appearance (color) on the native keyboard.

 ### **Syntax**
 Initialize the plugin with: